earthcomputing/bjackson-trace-analyzer/README.md

 Keys of the map are constructing using trace header values augmented with a "stream position value" that is used to disambiguate when keys turn out to NOT be unique (technically an error, but tolerated).
 The keys only create a "partial order" in that records may not be strictly sequential (causually related) as they are a consolidation of multiple, independent observers/emitters.

-After reading in all that data, multiple passes of analysis are done over the date by a 'modeller' which attempts to re-build an independent, parallel imitation of the state(s) of the ECCF simulation based upon the changes impled by the event data.
+After reading in all that data, multiple passes of analysis are done over the data by a 'modeller' which attempts to re-build an independent, parallel imitation of the state(s) of the ECCF simulation based upon the changes impled by the event data.

 Processing of the data is tolerant of excess "carried data" in the JSON objects and additional knowledge is synthesized utilizing a GEV of the emulated datacenter.